SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Framework/index.rst

   import scala.collection.mutable.ArrayBuffer

-  // In Scala, an object define a singleton / static thing. object Global extends AreaObject{
+  // In Scala, an object define a singleton / static thing. object Global extends AreaObject {
     // Lets define VIRTUAL_WIDTH as a variable in the data base.
-    // VIRTUAL_WIDTH will act as the "key" to access the variable value in the current context.
+    // VIRTUAL_WIDTH will act as the "key" to access the variable value in
-   // If accessed before being set, it will block the current thread execution (until it is set by another thread)
+    // the current context.
+If accessed before being set, it will block the
-    val VIRTUAL_WIDTH = Database.blocking[Int]
+    // current thread execution (until it is set by another thread). val VIRTUAL_WIDTH = Database.blocking[Int]
   }

-  // Lets define a plugin which will use the VIRTUAL_WIDTH value. class LoadStorePlugin extends FiberPlugin{
+  // Let's define a plugin which will use the VIRTUAL_WIDTH value. class LoadStorePlugin extends FiberPlugin {
-    val logic = during build new Area{
+    val logic = during build new Area {
       val address = Reg(UInt(Global.VIRTUAL_WIDTH.get bits))
     }
   }

-  // Lets define a plugin which will set the VIRTUAL_WIDTH value class MmuPlugin extends FiberPlugin{
+  // Let's define a plugin which will set the VIRTUAL_WIDTH value. class MmuPlugin extends FiberPlugin {
-    val logic = during build new Area{
+    val logic = during build new Area {
       Global.VIRTUAL_WIDTH.set(39)
     }
   }

-  // Lets define the scala application which can generate the VexiiRiscv hardware using those two plugins. object Gen extends App{
+  // Let's define the scala application which can generate the
+  // VexiiRiscv hardware using those two plugins. object Gen extends App {
-    SpinalVerilog{
+    SpinalVerilog {
       val plugins = ArrayBuffer[FiberPlugin]()
       plugins += new LoadStorePlugin()
       plugins += new MmuPlugin()